zephyrproject-rtos/zephyr/doc/releases/migration-guide-3.6.rst

 * ILI9XXX based displays now use the MIPI DBI driver class.
 These displays must now be declared within a MIPI DBI driver wrapper device, which will manage interfacing with the display.
+Note that the `cmd-data-gpios` pin has changed polarity with this update, to align better with the new `dc-gpios` name.
 For an example, see below:

   .. code-block:: devicetree